-I drive up from the Boston area where I live.
-It’s about a five hour drive from Boston.
-For anyone traveling from another part of the country, Portland or Bangor airports in Maine will get you a good deal closer.
-The biggest and liveliest town on Mt Desert Island is Bar Harbor, but I prefer the quieter side of the Island and on this trip I stayed in the Fishing village of Southwest Harbor or Mt Desert campground if I am camping.
+The biggest and liveliest town on Mt Desert Island is Bar Harbor, but my personal preference is for the quieter western side of the Island I usually stay in the fishing village of Southwest Harbor or Mt Desert campground if I am camping.
 Bar Harbor, Southwest Harbor and the other villages offer a wide range of accommodation.
 There is a bus service on the Island in the summer months that covers much of the island.
 Your entry pass to the national park allows you to ride the bus for free.
 Although outside the peak of the summer season, driving isn’t typically a problem.
 There are plenty of pull outs on the scenic roads.

 At 1,500 feet, Mount Cadillac is the highest point on the New England coast and has fine views back to the mainland in the west and over Frenchmen’s bay and the Porcupine islands to the East.
 The summit itself has plenty of rocky outcrops and stunted trees for foreground interest.
 With good views to east and west, it’s a great spot for both sunrise and sunset.
 There is an auto road to the summit, which means it can get busy in the summer months.
 Sunrise generally has a few less visitors and a better chance of framing shots without the omnipresent tourists.
 If you have the time, the ridge trail to top of mount Cadillac provides some alternate view points once you get above the tree line.
 The hike is about 4 miles in one way, but you can catch the bus for the return journey.

 Mt.
 Cadillac at sunset